-- 6. (1) An application by a person other than a natural person must include the following information: - (a) The applicant's name and, where applicable, registration number of the 45 company, close corporation or trust; - (b) the registered address of the applicant; - (c) the street addresses of all the premises that the applicant intends to use or uses for business purposes; - (d) the full name and identity number of every person involved in the 50 management of the applicant; - (e) the full name and identity number of every partner in the partnership, in the case of a partnership; and

-- (f) any other prescribed information. - (2) The National Commissioner may require a natural person involved in the management of the applicant, including the person contemplated in section 3(2), to furnish additional information or particulars and may require that the person's fingerprints be taken.
+- $\mathbf{5.}$ (1) An application by a person other than a natural person must include the 25 following information: - (a) The applicant's name and, where applicable, registration number of the company, close corporation or trust: - (b) the registered address of the applicant; - (c) the street addresses of all the premises that the applicant intends to use or uses 30 for business purposes; - (d) the full name and identity number of every person involved in the management of the applicant, and where applicant applies for registration for more than one premises, the full name and identity number of each person involved in the management of the applicant at each of the premises 35 contemplated in section 3(2); - (e) the full name and identity number of every partner in the partnership, in the case of a partnership; and - (f) any other prescribed information. - (2) The National Commissioner may require a natural person involved in the 40 management of the applicant, including the person contemplated in section 2(2), to furnish additional information or particulars and may require that the person's fingerprints be taken.